secondl1f3/word-add-in/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Content of this Add In
+Dropdown lists of Islamic Phrases in Arabic version
+* User choose the character in the dropdown lists
+* It will automatically write a word (Islamic Phrases) in the worksheet document
+* Try to select another option, it will add a new line in the worksheet document

 ## Copyright

 Copyright (c) 2019 Microsoft Corporation.
 All rights reserved.